SumoLogic-Labs/sumologic-rfsync/doc/03_integration/readme.md

 `$USER`/var/tmp/recordedfuture/*YYYYMMDD*/

-The script will not remove the downloaded files, so archiving, backups, and file system maintenance are important items to consider.
+The script will not remove the downloaded files.
+Archiving, backups, and file system maintenance must be considered.

+Later versions will support data management.
-While later versions will implement a switch to compress/remove older threat intelligence maps, this choice is left to you how best to manage space.
+That said, it is important to decide how best to manage the data/space.

 2. Download the script and sample configuration file.

-the easiest way to do this is to download the github project either by cloning the project or downloading a zip file.
+The best way to do this is to clone the github project.

 https://github.com/wks-sumo-logic/sumologic-rfsync